 Soil and detrital carbon assessments in forests of northern California

-Ongoing project to assess soil and detrital carbon stocks in three forests as part of a larger study on effects of canopy closure on carbon storage.
-Contract with the USDA PSW Forest Sciences Lab.
-Fluxes among pools are also being measured to assess changes.
-Click here to view poster presented at American Geophysical Union meetings 2015 Carbon Methods AGU Poster 2015 PDF.
-Carbon Budgets AGU Poster 2016, PDF
+We measured soil and detrital carbon stocks and carbon fluxes between pools in four forests as part of a larger study on effects of canopy closure on carbon storage.
+Click here to see our recent carbon study publication and to see posters presented at American Geophysical Union meetings.

-Quantified carbon in living above-ground trees and in detrital pools of woody debris, forest floor, and soils.
+Quantified carbon in living above-ground trees as part of carbon offset verifications for the California Cap and Trade Forest offset program.
+Measured detrital pools of woody debris, forest floor, and soils in a variety of projects.
+Measured soil CO2 efflux and root respiration.
 Parameterized data into user-friendly model to game different scenarios of carbon storage.
 Model Northern California Carbon Budget excel file.